 What to expect

-If the study is right for you, and you’d like to join, you will be randomly assigned to receive either one of the study medications or a placebo.
-In this study, 4 out of 5 people will receive a study medicine and 1 out of 5 people will receive a placebo.
+If the trial is right for you, and you’d like to join, you will be randomly assigned to receive either a study medicine or a placebo.
 A placebo does not have any medicine in it but looks just like the medicine being studied.

-Whilst you are free to leave the study at any time, staying in a study until the end really helps scientists and doctors to discover new treatments for people living with eczema.
+While you are free to leave the trial at any time, staying in a trial until the end really helps scientists and doctors to discover new treatments for people living with eczema.

 Length of study treatment